Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Discussion: Comparing the FV framework and the detector models approach

 \section{Discussion: Comparing the FV framework and the detector models approach}

 The reductio argument generated by Sorkin-type impossible measurement scenarios helps to clarify the important differences between the detector models approach and the FV framework.
+We again emphasize that neither approach was designed to address Sorkin's problem; however, Sorkin's problem is a useful analytical tool for comparing the approaches.
 The main differences arise from different strategies for addressing the problem of impossible measurements, although the diagnoses of the problems are broadly similar.
 The detector models approach identifies as one important source of the problem the premise that ideal measurement theory (and L{\"u}ders' rule in particular) can be applied directly to relativistic quantum field systems.
 Furthermore, according to the detector models approach, the `impossible measurements' reductio argument leaves out many model-specific details about the detectors that are actually used to make measurements of quantum fields.
 Properly modeling the detectors and their interactions with the field system can provide reassurance that superluminal signalling is negligible (i.e., FAPP does not occur) in the domain of applicability of the detector models.

 The FV framework also blames the impossible measurement scenarios on the application of ideal measurement theory (including L{\"u}ders' rule) to relativistic quantum systems.
 Their response also involves modeling the probe as well as the field system.
 However, the FV framework proposes a general, abstract framework for representing both the probe and the field using AQFT that is not model-specific.
 As a result, additional principles for AQFT need to be posited.
 In particular, the Time-Slice Property axiom needs to be added to the premises of the `impossible measurements' reductio argument in order to block impossible measurement scenarios.
 Furthermore, a new measurement theory for AQFT is needed in this approach.
 In contrast to the detector models approach, the application of L{\"u}ders' rule to represent a projective measurement of the detector is not taken as a starting point for determining the measurement theory for the field system.
 Fewster and Verch instead start with a representation of measurement based on the axioms of AQFT and the scattering isomorphism and follow the strategy (but not the physical interpretation) of QMT to derive a new measurement theory for AQFT.
 Both the detector models approach and the FV framework end up with new state update rules for field systems, but their methods for deriving them are different.